Samundri Tehsil: Problems

-The tehsil must cope with an extreme shortage of canal water.
-The shortage is a major reason for the poor economic conditions.
+The tehsil faces extreme shortage of canal water for irrigated agriculture.
+The shortage is a major reason for the poor economic conditions in the villages.
 Rainfall is rare or uneven.
 Lack of potable water causes poor health.

 Facilities

-Ten public and private hospitals are present, but child specialists and cardiologists are not available.
+Ten public and private hospitals are present, but child specialists and cardiologists are often not available.

 The area supports many colleges and schools.

 Internet, mobile phone service and fixed-line phones are available in good quality.

-One Academy Samundri is one leading institute providing international level science education in samundri, One Academy offer Science and English education from 9th to M.Sc.and O/A level also offer examination preparation classes like PPSC Lecturer and Assistant Professor, CSS, IELTS, MDCAT, SAT.

-Transport

-Paved roads connect rural areas to the city and to Faisalabad, Gojra, Tandlianwala, Okara, and Rajana.
-Samundri Road and Jhang highways connect Faisalabad to Multan, Rahim Yar Khan, etc.